Skip to main content

 Financial freedom is perhaps the modern dream:

-to live without fear of bills, to choose work out of passion rather than necessity.
+To live without fear of bills, to choose work out of passion rather than necessity.
 But freedom is not just about money—it is about mindset.
 A person with modest means but contentment may be freer than a millionaire enslaved by greed.

 Part III: Health & Body